Bo Jackson: College (1982–1986)

-In June 1982, Jackson was selected by the New York Yankees in the second round of the 1982 Major League Baseball draft, but he instead chose to attend Auburn University on a football scholarship because he promised his mother he would be the first in the family to go to a major college.
+In June 1982, Jackson was selected by the New York Yankees in the second round (50th overall) of the 1982 Major League Baseball draft and was offered a $250,000 contract, but he instead chose to attend Auburn University on a football scholarship because he promised his mother he would be the first in the family to go to a major college.
 He was recruited by head coach Pat Dye and then Auburn assistant coach Bobby Wallace alongside defensive head coach Dominic Sauer.
 At Auburn, he proved to be a tremendous athlete in both baseball and football.
 He shared the backfield with quarterback Randy Campbell, Lionel "Little Train" James and Tommie Agee.